UBC-Solar/sunlink/README.md

 The `run_setup.sh` script simplifies the process of installing dependencies and setting up Sunlink.
 This additionally configures Nginx and Docker to manage your telemetry cluster.
 It sets up Nginx as a reverse proxy, enabling seamless communication between your Docker containers.

+#### Script Summary

+The `run_setup.sh` script:

+- Updates the system packages.
+- Installs Docker and Docker Compose.
+- Clones the Sunlink repository.
+- Prompts the user for Grafana and InfluxDB credentials.
+- Creates necessary configuration files for nginx and docker compose.
+- Starts the Docker containers for the telemetry cluster.

 #### Usage

 1. **Download the Script**